Causal Data Science for Business Analytics

 • Develop causal knowledge relevant for specific data-driven decisions

-• Carry out state-of-the-art causal data analyses
+• Carry out causal data analyses with state-of-the-art tools

 Grading